Carinaaa/Spotify-Playlist/README.md

-# Spotify-Playlist
+# Spotify-Playlist-AI-UseCase

 🎶 100 Hits of 2000 – Playlist + AI Article

 _Ever wondered what defined the year 2000 in music?
-This project brings it to life in 100 iconic hits – plus an AI-written article to tell the story behind the tunes._
+This project brings it to life in 100 iconic hits – plus an AI-written documentation to tell the story behind the code._

 ## What’s Inside